 The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$815,000.
-The underwriters have agreed to reimburse us for certain other expenses relating to this offering.
 We have agreed to reimburse the underwriters for expense relating to clearance of this offering with the Financial Industry Regulatory Authority up to \$30,000.